-Ed Sheeran To Drop New Music This Friday, Much To His Fan’s Delight
+Ed Sheeran To Drop New Music This Friday, Much To His Fans’ Delight

 In December 2015, much to the dismay of his loyal fans, Sheeran announced that he would be taking a year-long break from social media to see the world.

-Ed Sheeran’s latest album, X, was released way back in 2014, which spawned the fan-favorite, “Thinking Out Loud.”
+Ed Sheeran’s latest album, X, was released way back in 2014, which spawned the fan-favorite “Thinking Out Loud.”
 It is Sheeran’s most successful song to date, and won Song of The Year and Best Pop Solo Performance at the 2016 Grammy Awards.
 X was also the most streamed album on Spotify the year that it was released.

 That said, in our fickle society, a singer is only as good as their latest material.
 After taking such a substantial break from the business, Sheeran’s new music will have to meet or, better yet, exceed the high expectations that his fans have placed on him.
 Which might be easier than one would imagine.

-In December, it was revealed that Sheeran had loaned his creative talents to X Factor winner, Matt Terry’s single, “When Christmas Comes Around.”
-Of course, this revelation had Ed’s loyal fan base yearning for new material from the Grammy-Award Winning Artist.
+In December, it was revealed that Sheeran had loaned his creative talents to X Factor winner Matt Terry’s single, “When Christmas Comes Around.”
+Of course, this revelation had Ed’s loyal fan base yearning for new material from the Grammy-Award-winning artist.

-According to songwriter, Amy Wadge who co-wrote “Thinking Out Loud” and “When Christmas Comes Around,” with Ed, his new album will not only be great, but it will “break the internet.”
-Amy Wadge spoke to BBC Newsbeat and announced that Ed’s album was done and that it would be out “soon,” though she failed to reveal the official date.
+According to Amy Wadge who co-wrote “Thinking Out Loud” and “When Christmas Comes Around,” with Ed, his new album will not only be great, but will “break the internet” as well.
+During the same interview with BBC Newsbeat, Amy announced that Ed’s album was done and that it would be out “soon,” though she failed to reveal the official date.
 Wade’s ambiguity certainly gives Ed’s upcoming release an added layer of mystery, which might be exactly what Sheeran wants.

-After an entire year free of social media, Sheeran, posted a captionless photo of a bright blue square to Instagram account, alerting fans that something was definitely coming.
+After an entire year free of social media, Sheeran posted a captionless photo of a bright blue square to his Instagram account, alerting fans that something was definitely coming.

 Now?
-We wait to see just what Sheeran has been working on for “all,” 2015, according to Wadge.
+We wait to see just what Sheeran has been working on for “all” of 2016, according to Wadge.
 If his past success is any indication, it will definitely be worth it.

-Tell us, are you excited about to hear Ed Sheeran’s new music?
-Let us know in the comments below.
+Tell us, are you excited to hear Ed Sheeran’s new music?
+Let us know in the comments section below.

-[Image by Ryan Pierse/ Getty Images]
+[Featured Image by Ryan Pierse/Getty Images]